dgamba/betacool/README.md

 - BOLIDE:            minimal set of files to start BOLIDE interface, including the original "bolide.exe" executable for Win32
 - Examples/BOLIDE:   a more extensive example of BOLIDE, with input/output files already generated for NICA (?) cooler
 - Examples/BETACOOL: a minimalistic example for computing the cooling force with betacool from command line only
+- Examples/BETACOOL-ref: as Examples/BETACOOL, but including "reference" outputs generated with 2019 version of BETACOOL.
 - Docs:              folder with all documentation from original authors
 - Dat:               folder with data files used to model previous coolers
 - Bat:               folder with original *.bat files from authors